jogwen/Recipes/cakes/gingerbread.rst

 Ingredients
 -----------
 - 350g plain flour
-- 1 tsp bicarbonate of soda
+- 1 tsp bicarbonate of soda [1.5 for vegan]
 - 2 tsp ground ginger
 - 1.5 tsp ground cinnamon
 - 175g soft brown sugar
-- 125g butter or block margarine (cold from fridge)
+- 125g block margarine (cold from fridge)
-- 1 egg
+- 1 egg [none for vegan]
-- 5 tbsp golden syrup
+- 5 tbsp golden syrup [6 for vegan]
+- tap water if necessary
 - some more flour for dredging
 - some more fat for greasing (unless using silicone baking trays)